Category : Media & Entertainment

 • FAST is 24X7 programmed: Streaming providers can create channels and program content on FAST.
 They can schedule or ‘control’ when and what content to stream on these channels for their viewers and bring in a larger audience in the prime-time slot.

 • Cable 2.0: FAST mimics traditional Cable TV setup over the internet.
-Many reckon it as the second coming of cable TV.
+Many reckon it is the second coming of cable TV.
 This similarity with cable TV would propel high acceptance of FAST in the days to come.
 With an always-on (‘don’t-make-me-think’) mode and high-quality content delivery, users can enjoy a delightful viewing experience.

 How can brands take advantage of FAST?